elliot-project/scalability_tests_T2.2/MEGATRON/Leonardo/README.md

     unzip images.zip
     ```

-3. Run the following script to convert the data to webdataset format:
+3. Run the following script to convert the data to webdataset format (MODIFY THE DATA PATH INSIDE `convert_llava_pretrain_to_wds.py`):

     ```
     cd <megatron-lm dir>